cardano-foundation/CIPs/CIP-0095/README.md

 CIP-1694 introduces many new concepts, entities and actors to Cardano;
 describing their implementation at the ledger level.
-Yet, for most ecosystem participants low level details are abstracted away by tools, such as wallets.
-This creates a need for tooling to be able support the utilization of ledger features.
+Yet, for most ecosystem participants low level details are abstracted away by tooling.
+This creates a need for such tooling to be able support the utilization of ledger features.
 This specification allows for creation of web-based tools for the utilization of CIP-1694's governance features.

+Whilst CIP-30 facilitated the launch of dApp client development on Cardano, it's functionality is limited in scope.
+It was written well before the emergence of the Conway Ledger Era and thus lacks the required methods to support full user interaction.
+We believe that expecting existing CIP-30 implementors to upgrade implementations is unfeasible, thus we must extend it's functionality with this API.

-This proposal enables Ada holders and DReps to engage web-based tooling through wallets.
+This proposal enables Ada holders, and DReps to engage web-based tooling through wallets.
 Thus the primary stakeholders for this proposal are tool developers and wallet providers.
 Here we aim to outline all endpoints needed to be exposed to web based tools to support all the needs Ada holders and DReps to engage with